SolerJapan/Mod2Project/README.md

 ### `index`

-this imports the style that was used and applies it to the login and register on the same page this also exports login and register components to be used later in the main app.
+this imports the components that was created in the UserStat,login and register on the same folder this also exports said components to be used later in the main app.

+### `UserStat`

+this is the UserStats component declared and created.Shares the submit button and container styled by the CSS.
+Once the conditions for the login or register has been completed this box is called and displays the User's in game stat such as name and score. if registered the highscore would be 0 if logged in then the score would be what was saved in the state

+### `Functions`

+submitForm = ()

+the only purpose here is simply to submit the logout and calls the logout function in the main app.

 ### `Login`

 this is the Login component declared and created.
 This creates and renders the login part with the base container, header, form.
-In the form there is the labels for username and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder.
+In the form there is the labels for username and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder. on the main page this is called and the infor+mation input is exported to the props on the main page

 ### `Register`

 this is the Register component declared and created.
 This creates and renders the login part with the base container, header, form.
-In the form there is the labels for username, email and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder.
+In the form there is the labels for username, email and password respectively followed by the submit button this has been styled by style.css which is shared in the same folder. on the main page this is called and the infor+mation input is exported to the props on the main page.

+### `Functions shared between login and register`

+const submitForm(event)
+once the form for either login or register is submitted the data input is sent to the main app to it's submitssion.

+onChange(event)
+saves the information in the input and updates its current state.

 ### `RightSide`